love-sharma-cu-15bcs2382/Barcode-App-Sample/README.md

-Both projects hae readme under their specified folders
+Both projects has readme files under their specified folders